-Dilatometry: measurement of thermal expansion and transitions of your materials
+Dilatometry: measuring the thermal expansion and transitions of your materials

 Dilatometry is a thermal analysis technique used to measure the dimensional changes of a material as a function of temperature.
 It allows the determination of key physical properties such as the coefficient of linear thermal expansion (CTE) , the glass transition temperature (Tg) melting and deformation points .
-Widely used in the materials, plastics, packaging, aeronautics and medical industries, dilatometry is an essential tool for anticipating thermomechanical behaviors in real-life conditions of use.
+Widely used in the materials, plastics, packaging, aerospace, and medical industries, dilatometry is an essential tool for predicting thermomechanical behavior under real-world conditions.

 What is dilatometry?

-Dilatometry involves precisely measuring the changes in the dimension of a sample when it is subjected to an increase or decrease in temperature .
-These variations, linked to the thermal agitation of atoms, make it possible to determine the thermomechanical behavior of the material.
+Dilatometry involves precisely measuring the dimensional changes of a sample when subjected to an increase or decrease in temperature .
+These variations, linked to the thermal agitation of atoms, allow the thermomechanical behavior of the material to be determined.

 Depending on the type of analysis, dilatometry can be:

-• Linear : variation in length as a function of temperature
+• Linear : variation in length depending on temperature

 • Volumetric : variation in volume, for certain specific materials

-Dilatometry is typically performed using a thermomechanical analyzer (TMA) in dilatometric mode.
+Dilatometry is generally performed using a thermomechanical analyzer (TMA) in dilatometric mode.

 How dilatometry works

-The sample is subjected to a controlled thermal program (heating or cooling) and placed between two sensors, one of which measures the variation in dimension.
+The sample is subjected to a controlled thermal program (heating or cooling) and placed between two sensors, one of which measures the change in size.

 Experimental conditions may include: